29 January 2009

 • Massive 'god' classes

-• Source files having no discernable structure.
+• Source files having no discernable structure

 • Awkward decompositions of function